Physical activity and cancer

 Does exercise make cancer spread faster?

 Working out with cancer does not spread cancer.
-In fact, research shows that physical activity can help maintain general fitness, muscle mass and strength.
+In fact, research shows that physical activity and cancer will help someone maintain their general fitness, muscle mass and strength.

 Does exercise help with cancer?

-The benefits of exercise to cancer patients may include: better sleep and energy levels, improving mood and how the body responds to some cancer treatments.
+The benefits of exercise for cancer patients are better sleep and energy levels, to fight cancer related fatigue, boost mood, and improve how the body responds to some cancer treatments.

 Can you exercise with lung cancer?